FireflyMigration/firefly-doc/20-Getting-Familiar-with-Migrated-Code/Call-Remote-and-Enterprise-Server/index.md

 keywords:Broker
 In magic you had the option to use an Enterprise server that allowed you to run code on the server.

-To do that you had to configure a server, run a broker on it and run magic engined to service requests that that server recieved.
+To do that you had to configure a server, run a broker on it and run magic engined to service requests that the server recieved.
 Let's call it the `Application Server`

 To call that server, you would have used `CallRemote` or `mgrqcmdl.exe`